Mehrpouya/gch_minecraft/download.md

 ## 7. Copy the new save into your game console

-now unplug your flash memory from your PC and plug it into your xbox You now have the model ready for your console.
+now unplug your flash memory from your PC and plug it into your Xbox You now have the model ready for your console.
-All you need to do is to copy the model into your xbox.
+All you need to do is to copy the model into your Xbox.
 This can be done by:
 - going into your console setting
 - finding the flash memory and minecraft save.
 - move it into your local minecraft saves and you'er done!

 Next time you load minecraft you should be able to see the model.
-Note that due to minecraft saving mechanism, the model can only be used by the user profile that you logged into your xbox.
+Note that due to minecraft saving mechanism, the model can only be used by the user profile that you logged into your Xbox.